build-trust/ockam-website/src/content/learn/guides/add-ons/influxdb/README.md

 order: 1
 ---

-# Using the InfluxDB (with Telegraf) Ockam Add-on
+# Using the InfluxDB Ockam Add-on (with Telegraf)

 !["You are here"](../assets/you-are-here-REPLACE.png)

 Adding security to any network transaction is hard.
 As the `TODO`'s pile up, and your application logic becomes more complex, the last thing you need is to manage credentials, certificates, network code, and cryptographic keys.
-Leaving your critical time-series data exposed to tampering or disclosure to untrusted parties isn't going to fly, though, so what do you do?
+Leaving your critical time-series data exposed to tampering or disclosure to untrusted parties isn't going to fly though, so what do you do?

 Let us help!
-The Ockam InfluxDB Add-on makes it a simple to encrypt and move your data between your application and InfluxDB.
+The _Ockam InfluxDB Add-on_ makes it a simple to encrypt and move your data between your application and InfluxDB.
 Here's a demo of how to use `ockamd`, our deamon process you can run next to your application and get drop-in security in minutes.

-### Step 1 **Clone the Ockam repo to get the demo scripts:**
+### Step 1: **Clone the Ockam repo to get the demo scripts:**
 ```sh
 git clone https://github.com/ockam-network/ockam.git
 cd ockam && git checkout develop # TODO: update with tag